wainaina-peter/AirBnB-price-prediction/README.md

 ![karsten-winegeart-sStahKEhT9w-unsplash](https://github.com/wainaina-peter/AirBnB-price-prediction/assets/80960028/a7cfbf00-39a1-4047-aca2-2edddcdc5303)

 1. # Business Understanding
+AirBnB serves as an intermediary between property owners and customers, facilitating the rental process.
+It allows listing owners to independently determine their own prices based on various factors.
+However, as AirBnB expands its operations, it would be beneficial for the platform to assist new owners in setting competitive prices that attract more customers and offer affordable accommodation options.
+To achieve this, I aim to develop a model that utilizes historical data patterns to establish an intelligent pricing mechanism.

   ## Analytical Question
-Can one predict the price of a listed airbnb using factors like size, location etc?
+Can one utilize historical data to intelligently price an airbnb listing at a competitive price which is neither too high or too low?

   ## Problem Statement
-To build a ML predictive system that predicts the price of a listed airbnb based on a number of vatiables.
+To build a ML predictive system that predicts the price of a listed airbnb based on a number of variables.

   ## Defining the Metric of Success
 Having a model that has a low RMSE and high recall score.